A traveler checking flight status on a digital signage display at an airport, showcasing real-time departure updates and check-in information.

 Media Players

-The media player is a device that connects to your screen and plays content from your CMS.
+The media player connects to your screen and plays content from your CMS.
 Media players can vary in size and power.
-Some are small, standalone devices, while others are strong networked solutions.
-These can manage content on multiple screens.

 Content Management System (CMS)